 In continuous integration services you can check security vulnerabilities

 using a different stand-alone project called Local PHP Security Checker.

 This is the same project used internally by

 smaller in size than the entire Symfony CLI.

 By default, the command that creates new Symfony applications uses the latest

 stable version.
 If you want to use an LTS version, add the

-# use the most recent 'lts' version $ symfony new my_project_name --version=lts # use the 'next' Symfony version to be released (still in development) $ symfony new my_project_name --version=next # use a specific Symfony version $ symfony new my_project_name --version=3.3.10 $ symfony new my_project_name --version=4.3.1
+# use the most recent LTS version $ symfony new my_project_directory --version=lts # use the 'next' Symfony version to be released (still in development) $ symfony new my_project_directory --version=next # you can also select an exact specific Symfony version $ symfony new my_project_directory --version=4.4

 The Symfony Demo Application is a fully-functional application that shows the recommended way to develop Symfony applications.
 It's a great learning tool for Symfony newcomers and its code contains tons of comments and helpful notes.